top of page

 • Preliminary inventory of the estate

-A court-appointed executor receives letters of testamentary while administrators get letters of administration.
+A court-appointed executor receives letters testamentary while administrators get letters of administration.
 These documents are authoritative in regard to handling assets of the estate.

 What you must carry in the first probate hearing